trembl/BioArt-PhDs/README.md

-# BioArt-PhDs
+# The Landscape of BioArt PhDs
-Collection of BioArt (or BioArt-related) Dissertations
+A Collection of BioArt (or BioArt-related) Dissertations

 ### Keywords
 BioArt, BioDesign, Art & Biology, Art & Science

 ### How to contribute and add/change dissertations:
  - Create a Pull request (_preferred_)